The duality structure gradient descent algorithm: analysis and applications to neural networks: Introduction

-Our approach to this problem has three main components.
-The starting point is a ``Layer wise-Lipschitz'' property that is satisfied by the neural network optimization objective.
+Our approach has three main components.
+The starting point is a layer-wise Lipschitz property that is satisfied by the neural network optimization objective.
 Motivated by this we design our algorithm to choose one layer of the network to update at each iteration, using a lower bound for the amount of function decrease that each choice of layer would yield.
-The second component is an analytical framework based on Finsler structures that is used to discuss the convergence of our algorithm, and that we believe may also be of general interest.
-Thirdly, the geometric point of view is not just a tool for analysis but offers flexibility, as a variety of algorithms with convergence guarantees can be described this way: by defining the search directions within each layer according to a possibly non-Euclidean norm one can generate a variety of different update rules, and these can all be accommodated in our Finsler structures framework.
-We now consider these three components in more detail. \paragraph{Layer-wise Lipschitz property} A neural network with no hidden layers presents a relatively straight forward optimization problem (under mild assumptions on the loss function).
-Typically, the resulting objective function has a Lipschitz gradient.
-But when multiple layers are connected in the typical feed-forward fashion, the result is a hierarchical system that as a whole does not appear to satisfy the property of having a Lipschitz gradient (See Proposition \ref{prop:nn-hard} below.)
+The second component is an analytical framework based on parameter-dependent norms that is used to prove the convergence of our algorithm, and that we believe may also be of general interest.
+Thirdly, the geometric point of view is not just a tool for analysis but offers flexibility, as a variety of algorithms with convergence guarantees can be described this way: by defining the search directions within each layer according to a possibly non-Euclidean norm one can generate a variety of different update rules, and these can all be accommodated in our analysis framework.
+Combining these three components leads to an optimization procedure that is provably convergent for a significant class of multi-layer neural network optimization problems.
+Note that the focus of this paper is mostly theoretical, and we do not explore practical variants of DSGD in depth in the present work.
+We now describe these three components in more detail. \paragraph{Layer-wise Lipschitz property} A network with no hidden layers presents a relatively straight forward optimization problem (under mild assumptions on the loss function).
+Typically, the resulting objective function has a Lipschitz continuous gradient; for instance, this follows from Proposition \ref{hess-bd-prop} by restricting to a network with a single layer.
+When multiple layers are connected in the typical feed-forward fashion, the result is a hierarchical system that as a whole generally does not have a Lipschitz continuous gradient.
+This is rigorously established in Proposition \ref{prop:nn-hard} below.
 However, if we focus our attention to only one layer of the multi-layer network, then the task is somewhat simplified.
 Specifically, consider a neural network with the weight matrices ordered from input to output as $w_1,w_2,\hdots,w_{L}$.
-Then under mild assumptions, the magnitude of the second derivative (Hessian matrix) of the objective function restricted to the weights in layer $i$ can be bounded by a polynomial in the norms of the successive matrices $w_{i+1},\hdots,w_{L}$.
+Then under mild assumptions, the magnitude of the second derivative (Hessian matrix) of the objective function restricted to the weights in layer $i$ can be bounded by a polynomial in the norms of the successive matrices $w_{i+1},\hdots,w_{L}$, which is a sufficient for Lipschitz continuity of the gradient.
 This is formalized below in Proposition \ref{hess-bd-prop}.
 This fact can be used to infer a lower bound on the function decrease that will happen when taking a gradient descent step on layer $i$.
 By computing this bound for each possible layer $i \in \{1,\hdots, L\}$ we can choose which update to perform using the greedy heuristic of picking the layer that maximizes the lower bound.
 The pseudocode for the procedure is presented in Algorithm \ref{algo:finslernn} below.